listenToRipley/ReactNative/Notes/Debugging.md

 ## Bag of tricks

+This section we mostly talk about fun error you might run into with expo

 If expo suddenly stops working and you get an error about the system not correcting to the server, try running `watchman watch-del-all && rm -rf node_modules/ && yarn cache clean && yarn install && yarn start --reset-cache`

 If you are having issue with expo on your phone you can always try just clearing the phone's cache by running `npm start --reset-cache`

+Expo shows, 'non-std C++ exception' try `lsof -t -i :8081 | xargs kill` and then run the cache reset.